29th-Day/CellularAutomata/.github/readme.md

 # Cellular Automata

-The project is still in early development.
+The project is still in development.
 However, the current version should be functional.

 <!-- (Gif?) -->